StackExchange/StackExchange.Metrics/docs/MetricGroup.md

 requestCounter.PopulateFromEnum();
 ```

+> PopulateFromEnum has an optional `includeObsolete` parameter (defaults to true) which controls whether enum values marked with the `[Obsolete]` attribute are included when populating the metric group.

 However, this helper method is only available when there is only one input type parameter, and that type parameter is an enum type.
 For example, you could use `PopulateFromEnum` on a group with the type signature `MetricGroup<SomeEnum, SomeMetric>`, but not on `MetricGroup<SomeEnum, int, SomeMetric>` because it has more than one input type parameter (`SomeEnum` and `int`).